Flight-Free-UK/flight_free_uk_website/source/posts/the-best-new-years-resolution-ever.html.markdown

 When I tell people this, a lot of them feel shocked; very few are aware of what an enormous impact flying has on the climate.
 My neighbour Magnus went home and Googled it after our conversation, and to his surprise found that his trip to Vietnam created as many emissions as if he had driven one lap around the globe in his car.

+> "Our annual holiday uses up our entire carbon dioxide budget!"

 This past year has been one of the best years of my life.
 I have had so many interesting meetings and I feel more hopeful than I have done in a really long time.
 I have realised that it is possible to affect people, and that many are willing to fly less once they realise how important it is.

-> "I have realised that it is possible to affect people, and that many are willing to fly less once they realise how important it is."

 ### Something that I find really fascinating is that people, once they have made the decision to stop flying, also want everyone else to do the same.